 Dr. John A. Calabrese, Professor of Art, Texas Women’s University

 At Presbyterian Hospital of Plano Jeff developed a beautiful as well as intellectual design that has made the Chapel the focal point for the hospital’s interiors.
 We hope to collaborate in the near future with Jeff to bring the added dimension of his glass to our design.
 I hope that you will also give this talented artist your consideration.

 Bob Brendle, Vice President, Hellmuth, Obata & Kassabaum, Inc., St. Louis, MO

-Jeff Smith designed the stained glass for St. Bridget Catholic Church here in Seattle.
+Jeff Smith designed the stained glass for St. Bridget Church here in Seattle.
 He worked with a church committee of which I was a part, helping us develop a theme related to our parish mission and identity, something that would “tell the story” of who we are to our current parishioners as well as to the next generations.
 The glass work is outstanding, as visitors are constantly telling us.
 The church is filled with a brilliant light, and the variety of the textures and colors are striking without being distracting.
 Small prisms splash tiny rainbows throughout the church, and especially lift the spirit on sunny Sunday mornings.
 It’s simply masterful!
 I will always feel proud for my part in helping create this legacy for future parishioners, and grateful to Jeff for his creativity and artistry.